siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 - TTL can be enabled for items that can be deleted in a particular timeframe.
 - Encryption can only be configured during table creation time
 - Not a good choice for storing BLOBs, directly, but it could be a good choice for indexing BLOBs that are stored on S3
+- uses optimistic concurrency control
+- uses conditional writes for consistency
 - **DynamoDB Streams** use cases:
   - An application in one AWS region modifies the data in a DynamoDB table.
 A second application in another AWS region reads these data modifications and writes the data to another table, creating a replica that stays in sync with the original table.
   - A popular mobile app modifies data in a DynamoDB table, at the rate of thousands of updates per second.
 Another application captures and stores data about these updates, providing near real time usage metrics for the mobile app.
   - A global multi-player game has a multi-master topology, storing data in multiple AWS regions.
 Each master stays in sync by consuming and replaying the changes that occur in the remote regions.
   - An application automatically sends notifications to the mobile devices of all friends in a group as soon as one friend uploads a new picture.
   - A new customer adds data to a DynamoDB table.
 This event invokes another application that sends a welcome email to the new customer.
+- primary key can be combined from 2 attributes.

 - Provisioned Throughput is measured in Capacity Units
 - 1 x Write Capacity Unit = 1 x 1KB Write per second.